-3.1.1 Boulevards, Sidewalks, and Pedestrian Crossings
+3.1.1 Boulevards, Sidewalks, and Pedestrian Crossings Design Guidelines

-- Public boulevards for future local streets other than Steeles Avenue and Trafalgar Road and within Gateway Areas, should be a minimum of 4.5 metres wide including a minimum 2.1 metre sidewalk, and should be provided on both sides of arterial and collector streets (existing and proposed). - Sidewalks and walkways should be continuous, universally accessible, barrier-free and clearly designated. - Sidewalk surfaces should be constructed of poured, brushed concrete, in accordance with Town standards. - A minimum landscape strip of 3.0 metres should be provided within the public boulevard to accommodate street trees and landscaping. - A continuous row of street trees is encouraged within the minimum landscape strip.
-All trees should have access to a minimum of 15 cubed metres of good quality soil (can be shared).
+- a.
+Public boulevards for future local streets other than Steeles Avenue and Trafalgar Road and within Gateway Areas, should be a minimum of 4.5 metres wide including a minimum 2.1 metre sidewalk, and should be provided on both sides of arterial and collector streets (existing and proposed) - b.
+Sidewalks and walkways should be continuous, universally accessible, barrier-free and clearly designated. - c.
+Sidewalk surfaces should be constructed of poured, brushed concrete, in accordance with Town standards. - d.
+A minimum landscape strip of 3.0 metres should be provided within the public boulevard to accommodate street trees and landscaping. - e.
+A continuous row of street trees is encouraged within the minimum landscape strip.
+All trees should have access to a minimum of 30 cubic metres of good quality soil (can be shared).

-- Amenities like street furniture, wayfinding signage, lighting fixtures, and street trees should be incorporated in public boulevards throughout the Premier Gateway Employment Area. - Curb ramps must provide barrier-free connections between the roadway and the boulevard. - Mid-block pedestrian crossings with pedestrian activated signals should be included on long blocks.
+- f.
+Amenities like street furniture, wayfinding signage, lighting fixtures, and street trees should be incorporated in public boulevards throughout the Premier Gateway Employment Area. - g.
+Curb ramps must provide barrier-free connections between the roadway and the boulevard. - h.
+Mid-block pedestrian crossings with pedestrian activated signals should be included on long blocks.